cyn-ph/android-elements/README.md

 The data layer is using the respository pattern, to persist the data the app is using `Room` and to fetch it from the remote is using `Retrofit`

 To manage the dependencies between components we used Dagger and to comunicate the layers `RxJava2`

+App theme and some UI componentes are using Material Components